eClass and Canvas Support

 You can add additional Assign to boxes to create different settings for individuals or sections.
 This may be useful when deploying quizzes at different times for different sections of a course or when students require accommodations.
 For more information on providing different quiz delivery times for specific students, please see Student Accommodations in Canvas Quizzes.

-The bottom-right of the page has buttons to save your settings or continue on to the Build page, where you can add questions, adjust quiz-specific settings, like time limits and question behaviors, and access moderation settings for individual students (set accommodations):
+The bottom-right of the page has buttons to save your settings or continue on to the Build page, where you can add questions, adjust quiz-specific settings, like time limits and question behaviours (see below), and access moderation settings for individual students to provide time modifiers or set accommodations (see below):

 Quiz save buttons